LogoLogo

 Key Takeaways for Developers

-✅ Control Information Visibility – Decide whether messages should be visible to users (External
+✅ Control Information Visibility – Decide whether messages should be visible to users (External) or restricted to AI reasoning (Internal).

 ✅ Customizable Formatting – Messages can preserve user-provided formatting, ensuring structured communication.